 A magnetic pickup, on the other hand, is similar to what you would find in an electric guitar.
 It creates a magnetic field that steel strings vibrate within to create an audio signal.
 By this token, a magnetic pickup will NOT create sound with nylon strings.

-Since almost all traditional ukuleles use nylon-style strings, magnetic pickups are never used in acoustic-electric ukes.
+Since traditional ukuleles use nylon-style strings, magnetic pickups are never used in acoustic-electric ukes.

 Piezo pickups can hear the vibrations of steel strings and amplify them, but the entire point of a steel string uke is usually to create a more electric guitar sound instead of a traditional ukulele sound.